THE TAWONGA GAP RIDE

 Audax Alpine Classic - January

 Bicycle Network Victoria’s SCODY 3 Peaks Challenge provides cyclists with one of the world’s toughest and most picturesque cycling challenges.
-Attracting local, international, and interstate cyclists, the 235km circuit is so epic it is comparable to a Tour de France stage with three major climbs.
-Click here for more.
+This is one epic 235km circuit.

 Tour of Bright - December